khaidarovs/slackbot/README.md

 - We plan to change the storage method to Firebase in the near future.
 - Additionally, we intend to add alternate formats/features for meet times and include reminders for further versitility.

+### Onboarding Test Changes (4.A)
+- Firebase implimentation provides a more consistent and secure database.
+Test cases have been adjusted to match the new storage method.
+- Development cycle slightly slowed this iteration due to developer sickness.
+We have yet to impliment a date-time system consistent throughout the project.

+## Future Plans
+- We plan to add a function that automatically calls the `in_five` function at set intervals, activated after bot becomes online.
+- [I DONT KNOW IF MAYA WANTED TO ADD ANYTHING.
+DELETE IF THERE'S NOTHING HERE WHEN COMPILING TOGETHER]

 # Onboarding (Sabine and Grace)
 Functionality:
 - `welcome_new_user(payload)`: Instructs the user on how to join a class when they first join the workspace.
 Returns a Slack API generated success message on success, and False otherwise.